We may earn income from links in this post. Please read this Disclosure for details.

-With its white-washed buildings, sunny skies, delicious regional cuisine and sapphire-blue Adriatic and Ionian coastlines, this region at the tip of the Salento peninsula of Italy’s “heel of the boot” is popular among Italians but still under-the-radar for most international visitors.
+With its white-washed buildings, sunny skies, delicious regional cuisine and sapphire-blue Adriatic and Ionian coastlines, this city at the tip of the Salento peninsula of Italy’s “heel of the boot” is popular among Italians but still under-the-radar for most international visitors.

-In addition to seeing few international tourists, each of Capo di Leuca (the entire tip of the peninsula) the nine municipalities — Morciano di Leuca, Castrignano del Capo, Gagliamo del Capo, Alessano, Tiggiano, Salve, Corsano, Patu, Santa Maria di Leuca — offers its own unique history, architecture, cuisine and attractions.
+Within the region of Capo di Leuca (the entire tip of the peninsula) the nine municipalities — Morciano di Leuca, Castrignano del Capo, Gagliamo del Capo, Alessano, Tiggiano, Salve, Corsano, Patu, Santa Maria di Leuca — offer a wealth of history, architecture, cuisine and attractions.

 To learn about visiting Lecce and the east coast of Puglia, read 12 Reasons You’ll Love Minervino di Lecce.